Fast Facts about MathILy-EST!

 Campus is also right near a hospital, shopping center, etc.

-Philadelphia, which has tons to offer---including art and science and medicine and natural history museums, a zoo, shopping malls, a farmers market, the Italian Market, the Declaration of Independence (yes, the real thing), the Liberty Bell, and about a zillion other things---is a short train ride away.
+Philadelphia, which has tons to offer---including art and science and medicine and natural history museums, a zoo, shopping malls, a public market (both ingredients and prepared foods), the Italian Market, the Declaration of Independence (yes, the real thing), the Liberty Bell, and about a zillion other things---is a short train ride away.

 facts-bmc